SummonerSkies/Prevent-Ireland/README.md

 The Celtic knot is uniquely Irish, and I wanted to find a design that would incorporate this imagery in the shape of a heart.
 The heart represents community, and the knotwork represents how everyone is connected together.

 After a brief search, I found a free vector design I liked by Brian Goff on [Vecteezy](https://www.vecteezy.com/).
+This was used for both the logo and favicon.

 <img src="https://raw.githubusercontent.com/SummonerSkies/Prevent-Ireland/refs/heads/main/assets/images/heart_015.jpg" width=30% height=30% alt="Image of a green celtic knot shaped into a heart.">